forApplyJobs/eternaTechnologyLiveSupport/README.md

-please contact for .env file
+please contact for .env file, default user password is 'password'